Looking for the best Klon Centaur clone on the market – or maybe for a modern evolution of the original circuit?

 The original Centaur took up a beastly amount of pedalboard space, and the KTR (manufactured by Klon’s inventor Bill Finnegan himself, but contracted out to make it compatible with mass production) features a smaller footprint.
 A toggle was added to switch between true or buffered bypass.
 Some say it doesn’t compare to the original, but considering it was built by Finnegan himself, the KTR is the closest to the Centaur a pedal can get, according to its creator, who – by the way – thinks it sounds exactly the same.

-Considering the variety of devices inspired to the Klon Centaur, we decided to organize our content in the following categories – click to jump to the one you are interested in:
+Considering the variety of devices inspired by the Klon Centaur, we decided to organize our content in the following categories – click to jump to the one you are interested in:

 While an original Centaur can fetch a king’s ransom on the used market, there are a variety of much more affordable options that try to stay true to the original design.
-In this list, you will find several popular high-end Klon replicas that faithfully recreate the original’s tone, response and 3-knob layout.
+This list comprises several of what are widely considered the best Klon pedal clones.
+They faithfully recreate the original’s tone, response and 3-knob layout.

 - Wampler Tumnus | Buy it new: Sweetwater | Thomann – Used: Reverb or eBay |